kilpkonn/msc-thesis/main.typ

 This is another optimization for speed described in @tactic-static-method.

 === Tactics (week 6) <tactics>
-Tactics are used to expand the search space for the term serch algorithm.
+Tactics are used to expand the search space for the term search algorithm.
 All the tactics are applied sequentially which causes a phase ordering problem.
 Some tactics may depend on results of others.
-However for the order of tactics it can be fixed by running the algorithm for more iterations.
+However, for the order of tactics it can be fixed by running the algorithm for more iterations.
-Note that some tactics also use heuristics for performace optimization and these optimizations also suffer from the phase ordering problem but they can not be fixed by running the algorithm for more iterations.
+Note that some tactics also use heuristics for performance optimization and these optimizations also suffer from the phase ordering problem, but they can not be fixed by running the algorithm for more iterations.

 All the tactic function signatures follow the simplified function signature shown in the snippet below
 ```rs